The Board of Directors

 The Governance, Nominations and Sustainability Committee deals with issues relating to the composition and operation of the Board of Directors and its Committees.
 More generally, the Committee assesses the Company's governance structure and handles the selection and succession process for the Chairman of the Board, the members of the general management and the Board members.
 It conducts the governance’s assessment process (assessment of Board and Committees’ work, examination of Board members’ independence) and it annually reviews the selection and succession plans of the members of the Executive Committee.
 The Committee is also in charge of assessing the policy followed by the Company in ethics and compliance as regards good governance practice and reviewing social and environmental responsibility matters.

-This Committee comprises four members, all independent:
+This Committee comprises three members, all independent:

 - Michel de Rosen,

-- Penelope Herscher,
+- Penelope Herscher.

 The Compensation Committee deals with issues relating to the compensation of the Chairman of the Board, members of the general management and Board members.
 More generally, the Committee deals with issues associated with long term incentive plans policy.
 It is also informed of the performance and the compensation of the Executive Committee and also reviews the evolution of the compensation policy applicable to the Group main managers (Executive Committee, Group Leadership Committee).

-- Linda Hasenfratz, chair,
+- Denis Mercier, chair,

 - Daniel Bernardino,